ShrootBuck/Undiscord/README.md

 A tool to delete all of your Discord messages.

 # NOTE!
 This tool is still in development.
-I'm providing no guarantee that this works at the moment.
+There may be bugs, issues, problems, and tears.

 # Usage
 1. Request a copy of your data and wait